EFWob/RetroRadio/README.md

 If everything is as expected, the calibration output could be stopped by issuing the command:
 _in.tune=show=0_

 Now the mapped reading can be used to switch presets.
-All what is needed to use this input to change presets is to start the cyclic polling of the preset and assign a _onchange_-event:
+All what is needed to use this Input to change presets is to start the cyclic polling of the preset and assign a _onchange_-event:
 ```
 _in.tune=onchange={preset=?}_